 There is no lack of fun at Chiusa, Barbiano, Velturno, and Villandro.
 In any season of the year, you’ll be able to go wild enjoying one of the many activities offered.
 In winter, you can chose from excursions, snow-shoeing, skiing, sledding, and winter Nordic walking.
 In summer, a hike on one of the many trails, a mountain bike ride, horseback riding, a game of tennis, climbing, or an iron way will give you the gift of unforgettable moments.

-Located in the heart of Alto Adige, the holiday region of Chiusa, Barbiano, Velturno, and Villandro offers many leisure opportunities in every season.
+Located in the heart of South Tyrol, the holiday region of Chiusa, Barbiano, Velturno, and Villandro offers many leisure opportunities in every season.
 In winter, it is the perfect destination for skiing, snowboarding, cross-country skiing, sledding, and snowshoeing.
 In summer, it is an ideal location for hiking or horseback riding, climbing, an iron way, a game of tennis on the courts of Chiusa, Barbiano, and Velturno, or sport fishing in the Rio Tinne in Chiusa (with a daily permit) or in the lakes and streams of the valley (unlicensed fishing).
 Another way to discover the beauty of the landscapes of the Dolomites is by taking a mountain bike ride along the paths of Valle Isarco or along the special routes running directly from various locations and allow you to ride all the way up to the Alpe di Villandro, Barbiano, and Velturno.